flikmsg/go-cql-query-builder/README.md

 # go-cql-query-builder
 📇 a super tiny query builder for cassandra, made in go

+## To do
+- [ ] Add UPDATE support
+- [X] Add DELETE support

 ## Usage
 ```go